delfiterradas/rnafusion/docs/output.md

 ### Fastp for fusioncatcher

-If `trim_tail_fusioncatcher` is present, [fastp](https://github.com/OpenGene/fastp) will be run again as above.
+If `trim_tail_fusioncatcher` has any value other than 0, [fastp](https://github.com/OpenGene/fastp) will be run again as above.
 This allows for additional trimming of read tails before running FusionCatcher.
-For example if reads are 150bp, using --trim_tail_fusioncatcher 50 will shorten reads to 100 bp by 50 bases from the 3′ end.
+For example if reads are 150bp, using `--trim_tail_fusioncatcher 50` will shorten reads to 100 bp by 50 bases from the 3′ end.
 100 bp is the recommended read length to feed into FusionCatcher.
+The default for `--trim_tail_fusioncatcher` is 0 (no trimming).

 <details markdown="1">
 <summary>Output files</summary>